Red Ribbon Week: Facts, History & Activity Ideas

 How is the Yearly Red Ribbon Week Theme Created?

 Do you know how we get our themes for Red Ribbon Week?
 Every year, thousands of children and teens around the nation submit their ideas in the official Red Ribbon Week Theme Contest for a chance to become contributing members of drug-free week and win some fantastic prizes!
 Themes for Red Ribbon Week must be submitted by December 4th.
-Cheryl Holspafel, a Digital Art Teacher, and Devansh Aggarwal from Solon Middle School submitted 2024’s winning Red Ribbon Week theme: “Life is a Movie, Film Drug Free”™
+The winning submission for the 2026 Red Ribbon Week theme is: “Make A Difference.
+Be A Hero.
+Stay Drug Free”™

 The new theme is incorporated into our promotional items every year to help spread Red Ribbon awareness.
-Check out our 2024 Red Ribbon Week promotionals to see what we were able to do with last year’s theme.
+Check out our 2026 Red Ribbon Week promotionals to see what we were able to do with this year’s theme.

 What Is the Red Ribbon Week Photo Contest?